yzy0102/OrgSegNet/markdowns/ArchGuide/HowToRunDemo.md

 What needs to be input is only the image and the scale of the image, and the parameters that need to be adjusted are only the threshold required for post-processing.

+## 6. Other demos
+We provide a demo to show the difference between ISA and SA [ISA and SA.ipynb](../../demo/ISA%20and%20SA.ipynb).

+We provide a demo to calculate the inference time [Calculate_inference_Time_Cost.ipynb](../../demo/Calculate_Inference_Time_Cost.ipynb).